 [Section 63 amended by No. 65 of 2003 s.
 121(4).]

-64. Non-appearance etc. by an accused, proving
+64. Proving appearance or non-appearance by accused

 Where it is required for the purposes of this Act to prove —

 (a) that an accused did not appear before a particular court, at a particular place, on a particular day, at a particular time or during a particular period; or